This handsome guy was TNR on May 5, 2017 and posed for this picture a week later!

 Feral cats often times are injured as they struggle to survive on the streets, trying to avoid being hit by cars, killed by coyotes or poisons.
 If they have already been spayed or neutered, they will be re-trapped and brought in for medical treatment ranging from lacerations, eye removal and leg or tail amputations.

-It’s extremely tough on the streets and unfortunately, sometimes they need to be euthanized.
+It's an extremely tough life on the streets.
+Unfortunately, sometimes cats need to be trapped and euthanized

 The Shelters no longer fix all of the kittens and puppies before adoption and instead pass out vouchers for people to bring them back to get fixed at a later time.
 Instead of keeping their cats indoors, they never use the vouchers, they let the cats out, they get pregnant and have numerous litters of kittens.
 This has wreaked havoc on the feral cat population!